Frank Gore: New York Jets

 On May 6, 2020, Gore signed a one-year deal with the New York Jets.

 During a Week 11 34–28 road loss to the Los Angeles Chargers, Gore ran for 61 yards and his first touchdown of the season.
 In Week 15, Gore set the NFL record for most games played by a running back, passing Lorenzo Neal.
 On December 30, 2020, he was placed on injured reserve.
 Gore finished the season as the Jets' leading rusher with 653 yards and two touchdowns to go along with 16 catches for 89 yards.

 Retirement

 On April 3, 2022, Gore said that he planned to sign a one-day contract with the San Francisco 49ers and retire as a member of the team that drafted him.
-He finished his career with exactly 16,000 rushing yards.
+He finished his career with exactly 16,000 rushing yards, the third most in NFL history.

 On June 2, 2022, Gore announced his retirement after signing a one-day contract with the 49ers.